NOI Calculator

 A property can have positive NOI but negative cash flow if the mortgage payment exceeds NOI.
 This is common in low-cap-rate coastal markets where investors accept short-term cash flow losses in exchange for appreciation.
 Conversely, a property with negative NOI always has negative cash flow.

-NOI Margin by Property Type
+How NOI Margin Can Vary by Property Type

 NOI Margin ranges for stabilized US assets.
 Geography and lease structure are the main drivers of the spread within each type.